flitbit/diff/Readme.md

 ## ChangeLog

+`0.1.7` - [Enhancement #11](https://github.com/flitbit/diff/issues/11) Added the ability to filter properties that should not be analyzed while calculating differences.
+Makes `deep-diff` more usable when other frameworks attach housekeeping properties to existing objects.
+AngularJS does exactly such, and this filter ability should ease working with it.

 `0.1.6` - Changed objects within nested arrays can now be applied.
 They were previously recording the changes appropriately but `applyDiff` would error.
 Comparison of `NaN` works more sanely - comparison to number shows difference, comparison to another `Nan` does not.

 ## Installation